 Advanced search options can be combined.
 You can use negatives, quotation marks, and OR in the same search for very specific and helpful results.

-All of the advanced search operators are listed on the drop down menu located under the Most Shared search field.
+All of the advanced search operators are listed on the drop down menu located under the Content Analyzer Search bar.

 Avoid common mistakes